Recommendation-System-p2/RecSys-H-M/README.md

 ![Python](https://img.shields.io/badge/python-3.8%2B-blue)
 ![Kaggle](https://img.shields.io/badge/Kaggle-H%26M%20RecSys-green)

-This repository contains my end-to-end solution for the [H&M Personalized Fashion Recommendations](https://www.kaggle.com/competitions/h-and-m-personalized-fashion-recommendations) Kaggle competition.
+This repository contains end-to-end solution for the [H&M Personalized Fashion Recommendations](https://www.kaggle.com/competitions/h-and-m-personalized-fashion-recommendations) Kaggle competition.
 The goal is to recommend fashion articles to customers based on their purchase history.
+We have started with basic cleanup and Exploratory data analysis.
+We will keep you update with our work.

 ---